 Parachute system operations shall be inspected for rider-activated deployment and automatic deployment at left and right angles.

 Any failure in parachute operation or handling problems associated with parachute operation will require a re-inspection by the Technical Stewards.

-2.15.16 Helmets and clothing
+2.15.16 Rider Protective Equipment & Helmets - Minimum Requirements